-Ontario is a city located in California.
-With a 2020 population of 186,653, it is the 25th largest city in California and the 136th largest city in the United States.
-Ontario is currently growing at a rate of 1.51% annually and its population has increased by 13.87% since the most recent census, which recorded a population of 163,924 in 2010.
-Spanning over 50 miles, Ontario has a population density of 3,736 people per square mile.
+Ontario is a city located in San Bernardino County California.
+Ontario has a 2023 population of 182,069.
+Ontario is currently growing at a rate of 1.15% annually and its population has increased by 3.48% since the most recent census, which recorded a population of 175,945 in 2020.

 Ontario is located in southwestern San Bernardino County, California about 35 miles east of Los Angeles.
 Ontario is part of Southern California's Inland Empire, which is made up of Riverside and San Bernardino counties.
 It's also part of the Greater Los Angeles metro area, the second largest metropolitan area in the U.S. with a population of 18.7 million.

 About 27.5% of Ontario's population was born outside of the country.
 The city is one of many in the United States with a Hispanic majority: nearly three-quarters of Ontario's residents are Hispanic or Latino.
 This is in line with the rest of the Inland Empire which became majority Hispanic in 2016.
 The city continues to diversify with growing African-American and Asian communities as well.